 Some Civil Partnerships will fail.
 The Partnership will have to be formally dissolved through the Courts; this is legally referred to as "civil partnership dissolution" and not "divorce".
-Civil Partnership dissolution cannot be undertaken within the first year of that Civil Partnership.

 Separating civil partners have the same financial legal remedies as divorcing couples.
 If you're in a civil partnership you have rights to claim maintenance, lump sum payments, property transfer and pension sharing/attachment orders.

 After the dissolution of your civil partnership you can acquire parental responsibility of your civil partner's child by agreement or Court order thereby conferring all the rights and responsibilities that divorcing parents retain in relation to children.
 It is possible for separating civil partners to apply for a child arrangements order regulating arrangements relating to whom a child is to live, spend time or otherwise have contact with.

 Get in touch

 Call or email us today to book an appointment

 "I cannot recommend Margaret Porter highly enough.
 Right from the beginning her flexible approach, empathy and...